sharebot-joe/liri-node-app/README.md

 ## Running LIRI

 Clone this Github repository and place the .env file you created above (now with new API keys!) into the cloned repo's root directory.
-Now open a console window, navigate to the local LIRI directory and run `node liri.js`.
+Now open a console window and navigate to the local LIRI directory

+First run `npm install` then run `node liri.js`.
+LIRI should appear in the console window.
 Follow the instructions and commands on screen to interact with LIRI!